 - 3.13.1 ORGANISATIONS AND RESEARCHERS should be aware that peer review is an important part of good practice in the publication and dissemination of research and research findings, the assessment of applications for research grants, and in the ethics review of research projects.
-Organisation should provide appropriate training and/or a mentoring scheme on peer review. - 3.13.2 ORGANISATIONS should encourage and enable researchers to act as peer reviewers for meetings, journals, and other publications, grant applications and ethics review of research proposals, and support those who do so through training and/or mentoring schemes.
-They should recognise the obligations of peer reviewers to be thorough and objective in their work and to maintain confidentiality, and should not put pressure, directly or indirectly, on peer reviewers to breach these obligations. - 3.13.3 RESEARCHERS who carry out peer review should do so to the highest standards of thoroughness and objectivity.
-They should follow the guidelines for peer review of any organisation for which they carry out such work as well as
+Organisation should provide appropriate training and/or a mentoring scheme on peer review. - 3.13.2 ORGANISATIONS should encourage and enable researchers to act as peer reviewers for journals, publications, grant applications, and ethics reviews.
+This support may include training and mentoring schemes.
+They should also recognise the obligations of peer reviewers to be thorough and objective in their work and to maintain confidentiality, and should not put pressure, directly or indirectly, on peer reviewers to breach these obligations. - 3.13.3 RESEARCHERS who carry out peer review should do so to the highest standards of thoroughness and objectivity.
+They should follow the guidelines for peer review of any organisation for which they carry out such work as well as the Committee on Publication Ethics (COPE) guidance for publication ethics (Reference 48).

-- the Committee on Publication Ethics (COPE) guidance for publication ethics (Reference 46). - 3.13.4 Researchers who agree to peer review must be aware of and avoid both status bias (also known as the Matthew effect see Box 2) and implicit bias (commonly known as unconscious bias see Box 3) throughout the review process.
+- 3.13.4 Researchers who agree to peer review must be aware of and avoid both status bias (also known as the Matthew effect see Box 2) and implicit bias (commonly known as unconscious bias see Box 3) throughout the review process.
 To facilitate this, they could encourage the relevant body requesting the peer review to anonymise reviewers to author names and affiliations. - 3.13.5 Researchers should maintain strict confidentiality and not retain or copy any material under review without the express written permission of the organisation which requested the review.
 Maintaining confidentiality includes not sharing any material with generative AI tools.
 They should not make use of research designs, data, or research findings from a grant application, manuscript, or other material under review without the express permission of the author(s) and should not allow others to do so.
-Researchers acting as peer reviewers must declare any relevant competing interests and decline to peer review if they have significant conflicts. - 3.13.6 While carrying out peer review, researchers may become aware of possible misconduct or have ethical concerns about the design or conduct of the research.
+Researchers acting as peer reviewers must declare any relevant competing interests and decline to peer review if they have significant conflicts. - 3.13.6 While carrying out peer review, researchers may become aware of possible breaches of research integrity or have ethical concerns about the design or conduct of the research.
 In such cases they should inform, in confidence, an appropriate representative of the organisation which requested the review, such as the editor of the relevant journal, publisher staff, or the chair of the relevant grants or ethics committee.
-Investigation of allegations of research misconduct is the responsibility of the publisher, funder, organisation, or other relevant bodies. - 3.13.7 Researchers who submit material containing research data or information derived from machine learning algorithms and non-sensitive data should ensure all programming scripts (e.g., using Python, R or other scripting language) and data are openly accessible to reviewers.
+Investigation of alleged breaches of research integrity is the responsibility of the publisher, funder, organisation, or other relevant bodies. - 3.13.7 Researchers who submit material containing research data or information derived from machine learning algorithms and non-sensitive data should ensure all programming scripts (e.g., using Python, R or other scripting language) and data are openly accessible to reviewers.